 Finally, Michigan did not ignore small donations, smaller communities, or foundations with more limited assets.
 All were welcomed.
 All supported.
 All contributed.
 All engaged.
 The myth that smaller communities (under 150,000 people) could not sustain a successful community foundation was challenged “head on” by the Council of Michigan Foundations.
 The prevailing wisdom (promoted by individuals living in major metropolitan community foundations) that small communities could not successfully establish their own community foundations was put to rest.

 In 2014, Michigan had more than 60 community foundations, serving every community in the state, with total assets of over $3,000,000, according to the Council of Michigan Foundation’s 2014 Community Foundation Databook.
-Some of Michigan’s community foundations serving smaller communities are in the top 100 of community foundations in the nation, based on total assets.
-See this CF Insights report to see the full list.
+Some of Michigan’s community foundations serving smaller communities were in the top 100 of community foundations in the nation, based on total assets.
 If the measurement of quality is assets per capita, the number of noteworthy community foundations in the state would be even higher.